guinetn/basecamp/assets/slides/computer_science/os.md

 			This separation prevents user data and kernel data from interfering with each other and thereby diminishing performance or causing the system to become unstable system call: a process makes a request of the kernel IPC (interprocess communication): Kernels methods for synchronization and communication between processes

+ 		kernel mode
+		 	Processor execute code having limited access to components/memory For basic and safe operations
+		user mode
+			Executed code have not access to components/memory Delegate it to system API

 		Virtual memory
 			La mémoire physique est divisée en frames